These baked maple glazed donuts are completely irresistible, with their cakey texture and the most perfect sticky-sweet icing to top it all off.

-To make my maple glazed donuts, we’ll start off by combining the flour, both sugars, baking powder, baking soda, nutmeg, and salt in a large bowl.
-Give it a nice whisk so that it’s all fully incorporated.
+To make my maple glazed donuts, we'll start off by combining the flour, baking powder, baking soda, nutmeg, and salt in a small bowl.
+Give it a nice whisk so that it's all fully incorporated.

 Spoon (or pipe) your batter into your greased donut pans, and bake on 350ºF for around 14 minutes.
 Allow the donuts to cool for about 5 minutes, then transfer to a cooling rack.
 Pro tip: you will want to lay a large piece of parchment paper or paper towels underneath, because this next part might get a little... sticky.

-Top off with a sprinkle of sea salt, and enjoy!
+Top your maple glazed donuts off with a sprinkle of sea salt, and enjoy!

 Maple Glazed Donuts - Gluten Free, Eggless

 - 1 ½ cups (222g) gluten free flour (I use Bob's Red Mill 1 to 1)

 - ¼ teaspoon ground nutmeg